-- An additional library called VBoxAuthSimple performs authentication against credentials configured in the VM's extra data section.
+- 2. An additional library called VBoxAuthSimple performs authentication against credentials configured in the "extradata" section of a virtual machine's XML settings file.
 This is probably the simplest way to get authentication that does not depend on a running and supported guest (see below).
+The following steps are required: - a) Enable VBoxAuthSimple with the following command: VBoxManage setproperty vrdeauthlibrary "VBoxAuthSimple" - b) To enable the library for a particular VM, you must then switch authentication to external: - VBoxManage modifyvm <vm> --vrdeauthtype external Replace <vm> with the VM name or UUID. - c) You will then need to configure users and passwords by writing items into the machine's extradata.
+Since the XML machine settings file, into whose "extradata" section the password needs to be written, is a plain text file, VirtualBox uses hashes to encrypt passwords.
+The following command must be used:

+VBoxManage setextradata <vm> "VBoxAuthSimple/users/<user>" <hash>

+Replace <vm> with the VM name or UUID, <user> with the user name who should be allowed to log in and <hash> with the encrypted password.
+As an example, to obtain the hash value for the password "secret", you can use the following command:

+VBoxManage internal commands passwordhash "secret" This will print

+&lt;sup>2Support for Mac OS X was added in version 3.2.

+7 Remote virtual machines

+2bb80d537b1da3e38bd30361aa855686bde0eacd7162fef6a25fe97bf527a25b

+You can then use VBoxManage setextradata to store this value in the machine's "extradata" section.

-In order to enable VBoxAuthSimple, issue VBoxManage setproperty vrdeauthlibrary "VBoxAuthSimple".
-To enable the library for a VM, switch authentication to external using VBoxManage modifyvm "VM name" --vrdeauthtype external.
-Last but not least, you have to configure users and passwords.
-Here is an example for the user "john" with the password "secret": VBoxManage internalcommands passwordhash "secret" This will give you the hash value "2bb80d537b1da3e38bd30361aa855686bdeOeacd7162fef6a25fe97bf527a25b" which you set using VBoxManage setextradata "VM name" "VBoxAuthSimple/users/john" "2bb80d537b1da3e38bd30361aa855686bdeOeacd7162fef6a25fe97bf527a25b". - Finally, the "guest" authentication method performs authentication with a special component that comes with the Guest Additions; as a result, authentication is not performed with the host users, but with the guest user accounts.
+As example, combined together, to set the password for the user "john" and the machine "My VM" to "secret", use this command:

+VBoxManage setextradata "My VM" "VBoxAuthSimple/users/john" 2bb80d537b1da3e38bd30361aa855686bde0eacd7162fef6a25fe97bf527a25b

+• Finally, the "guest" authentication method performs authentication with a special component that comes with the Guest Additions; as a result, authentication is not performed on the host, but with the guest user accounts.

 This method is currently still in testing and not yet supported.

-In addition to the methods described above, you can replace the default "external authentication module with any other module.
-For this, VirtualBox provides a well-defined interface that allows you to write your own authentication module; see chapter 9.5.3, Custom external authentication modules, page 138 for details.
+In addition to the methods described above, you can replace the default "external" authentication module with any other module.
+For this, VirtualBox provides a well-defined interface that allows you to write your own authentication module.
+This is described in detail in the VirtualBox Software Development Kit (SDK) reference; please see chapter 11, VirtualBox programming interfaces, page 163 for details.